 - MATH: Daily Word Problems for 5th Grade We have worked our way through this series since Kindergarten and we have the drill (ahem … bribery) down

-- ART: Drawing comics based on Injustice video game
+- ART: Drawing comics based on the Injustice video game

 - READING: We’re going to work through a variety of genres but many of the books have a gaming theme